LairdCP/BL654-Applications/README.md

 BL654 Overview
 ------------
 Laird Connectivity’s BL654 contains the latest generation silicon with Bluetooth Low Energy v5 capabilities and groundbreaking ultra-low power performance.
 Building on the expertise of the BL600 and BL652 Series, the BL654’s class-leading Nordic nRF52840 silicon, optimized low power schemes and smartBASIC programming language provide a secure, stable, hostless Bluetooth environment.
 The BL654 introduces Bluetooth v5, bringing long range connectivity, industrial security and feature expansion to Laird Connectivity’s proven Bluetooth Low Energy modules.
-Let Laird Connectivty’s innovative BL654 series and decades of expertise in Bluetooth module design speed your product to market.
+Let Laird Connectivity’s innovative BL654 series and decades of expertise in Bluetooth module design speed your product to market.

 UwTerminalX
 -----------